Tauffer-Consulting/domino/docs/source/pages/domino_components_gui.rst

             <strong>Remove an user from workspace</strong>
         </summary>
         <br>
-        Remove an user from your workspace.
+        If you are the owner of a workspace, you can remove an user from it.
+        If you are not the owner, you can leave the workspace by yourself.
         <br>
         <img src="../_static/media/5_remove_user.gif" style="margin-top: 20px;">
     </details>